 Email our info line: firstname.lastname@example.org

-We recommend following the OEM or device IFU for exposure time and temperature for each device sterilized.
+It is recommend to follow the OEM or device IFU for exposure time and temperature for each device sterilized.
 The manufacturer has performed the validation for sterility.
 Follow the ONE TRAY® IFU for dry/cool time and storage.

 ONE TRAY® is not considered a wet pack and therefore does not need to be rejected as long as the IFU was followed and there were no other sterilization issues.